isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 .. code-block:: sql

     # In standard SQL, we define a list of tables, that can build
-    # off earlier definitions, so it's a little more linear.
+    # off earlier definitions, so it's a little more linear and modular.

     WITH
-    # This says: "we're going to define a list of tables..."
+    # This says: "we're going to define a list of tables WITH which we will perform subsequent SELECTs..."

       geneInfo AS (
-        # First table, the gene reference information
+        # First table: the gene reference information
         SELECT
           gene_name AS gene,
           LTRIM(seq_name,'chr') AS chr,